mmb-irb/MDDB-workflow/docs/source/usage.rst

 - **interact** - Stable interactions (mercy only)

   Make sure defined interactions are actually happening and stable enough to be computed.
-  In order to find interface residues, interactions are checked to happend 100 frames along the trajectory.
+  In order to find interface atoms, interactions are checked to happend 100 frames along the trajectory.
-  Two residues are considered to be in the interface when they are close enough at least in one of these frames.
+  Two atoms are considered to be in the interface when they are close enough at least in one of these frames.
-  If no interface residues are found then the process is killed and this can not be allowed.
+  If no interface atoms are found then the process is killed and this can not be allowed.
   This means you defined an interaction which does not exist and thus it must be removed from the inputs file.
-  However, it may happen that an interaction has interface residues but it is almost not happening.
+  However, it may happen that an interaction has interface atoms but it is almost not happening.
   For example, a ligand which is fitted in a protein pocket but it leaves its place as soon as the trajectroy starts playing.
   For this reason, it is computed the number of frames that the interaction actually happens.
   If the interaction takes place less than the 10% of the total trajectory then the process fails.